 What causes BitLocker Recovery Mode?

-This blog will look at the root causes of BitLocker Recovery Mode, and how you can mitigate the issue with self-service key recovery.
+This blog will look at the root causes of BitLocker Recovery Mode, and how your organization can mitigate the issue with self-service key recovery.

 Authenticating to BitLocker